About Our Safety Town

 Everyday we send home a daily summary of our safety lessons so the parents will know what we taught the children.
 We ask them to take the time to reinforce the lessons at home.
 It is a good idea to demonstrate when possible and not just talk about the lessons.
 For instance, when you go into a big store, talk about what the child should do if you got seperated.
 Point out who would be a good person to turn to for help.

-Some of the safety topics we cover include: pedestrian, car passenger, bicycle, school bus, water, strangers, guns, fire, home safety, railroad, and calling the emergency 911.
+Some of the safety topics we cover include: pedestrian, car passenger, bicycle, school bus, water, tricky people, guns, fire, home safety, railroad, dog bit prevention and calling the emergency 911.

 The children also bring home some very special safety town mementos— a Safety Town t shirt, an ID packet (provided by the Pulaski County Sherrif's office)that can be filled out and used in an emergency, a bicycle helmet and a music CD (with 22 safety songs) that was written and produced by Brian Kinnder and donated by the McMath, Woods Law Firm.